 Solution.
 Startups should use libraries or other third party software to build their project so their development team can focus on what is important: build something to learn.
 It must be avoided the culture of reinventing the wheel.
-Open source solutions are good options since they can be obtained within few clicks, without bureaucracy and, if well chosen, can have very good support through active communities.
-Besides that, without initial monetary investment.
+Open source solutions are good options since they can be obtained within few clicks, without bureaucracy, without initial monetary investment and, if well chosen, can have very good support through active communities.
 Although lack of resources could repel it, maybe spend some money for some library or tool already built, could be an wiser choice than build it in-house.
-Generally, startups use several thirdy party software, specially open source, but in some cases, careful is demanded.
+Generally, startups use several thirdy party software, specially open source, but in some cases, caution is advised.
 Areas extremely sensible to flaws like health related could have strict restrictions about code (maybe some kind of certification is needed).
 When using open source, another concern would be licensing: some projects have strict licenses that prevent its code from use on a commercial license, this does not prevent the use of binary forms, although.